What is blue light? | Protecting yourself from the dangers of blue light

 The most harmful range of blue light is between 380 and 450 nanometers, due to its short, high-energy wavelengths.
 However, the whole spectrum of blue light (380-500 nm) has an impact.

-That’s why excessive exposure to blue light can result in both short and long-term eye damage and disrupt sleep patterns.
+That’s why excessive exposure to blue light could result in both short and long-term eye damage and disrupt sleep patterns.

 Examples of artificial blue light: